diegotorres03/web-components-repository/docs/step-by-step.md

 window.customElements.define('memory-flip-board-2', MemoriFlipBoardComponent2)
 ```

-And with this, we should be able to see the grid of flip cards back on the game tag
+And with this, we should be able to see the grid of flip cards back on the game tag:

 ![memory-flip-board-3](./assets/memory-flip-board-3.png)

-Lets change the level attribute and we should see how the board increases or decreases flip cards accordingly.
+Lets change the level attribute and we should see how the board increases or decreases the number of cards accordingly.
 ![memory-flip-board-4](./assets/memory-flip-board-4.png)

 ### Activity 2.2.3: Registering event listeners

-Now, all the flipcards are in the board, but we can't interact with them.
+At this point, all the flipcards are in the board, but we can't interact with them.
-Lets proceed in this activity to add the require event listeners to flip cards and detect when a pair is found.
+So in this activity, lets proceed to add the required event listeners to flip cards and detect when a pair is found.

-First, lets add some properties before the constructor, we will use them later:
+First, lets add some properties before the constructor.
+We will use them later:
 ```js
   ...
   attempts = 0